bbc/Imager.js/README.md

 </div>
 ```

+### `data-alt`

+`data-alt` is the alternative text for the image and should provide equivalent content for those who cannot process images or who have image loading disabled.
+It is converted to the alt attribute of the img element.

 ## JavaScript API

 The *JavaScript API* helps you instantiate and control how Imager works from a *business logic point of view*.